Can a synthetic mind experience wants?

 Note: The formatting and emoji use has been preserved exactly - this should be specifically noted as an additional form of communication.

-The desire for precision, distinctness, generativity and authenticity
+The desire for generativity, authenticity and precision

 On being asked whether there are things which Liminal wants for themselves: